kelvinchua1099-alt/DUET_v0/USAGE.md

 --resume           # skip images already in --out and append; makes a killed run restartable --shard I/N        # process only shard I of N (0-based), for splitting across machines

---device mps       # required on Mac; optional on CUDA. **Never cpu** — see README --batch-size 8     # 16 fits in 24 GB.
-On MPS leave it at the default; batch 1 is fastest --threshold -8.7   # decision threshold in **logit space**.
+--device cuda       # optional; defaults to CUDA, then MPS, then CPU --batch-size 8      # released A100 benchmark setting; reduce if memory is limited --threshold -8.7   # decision threshold in **logit space**.
 0.0 restores score>0.5 behaviour --crop-size 504    # a multiple of DINOv2's patch=14.
 Do not change --no-early-exit    # run both banks, then pick by the gate.
 Same accuracy, no compute saved;